 The Great Lawn

-The famed orchestra is playing outdoor evening concerts in four boroughs and there will be fireworks by Bay Fireworks after four of those performances, including these two in Central Park.
+The famed orchestra is celebrating the 50th anniversary of its Concerts in the Parks Program with a city-wide tour of outdoor evening concerts in four boroughs.
+There will be fireworks by Bay Fireworks after four of those performances, including these two in Central Park.

 Jersey City Freedom and Fireworks Festival – Lower Manhattan

 Although this fireworks display is technically on the NJ side of the Hudson, since the Statue of Liberty and Ellis Island will serve as the backdrop, you should be able to see the sparklers from Lower Manhattan.
 Battery Park and Battery Park City will offer the best views, and you might even be able to glimpse them from Brooklyn's eastern waterfront.